 Serious gamers will want a machine tailored to their graphical and processing needs, while those after flexibility might fancy a convertible laptop-tablet hybrid.

-It might seem overwhelming at first – and it can be what with all of the choices – but we're here to help.
+It might seem overwhelming at first – and it can be what with all of the choices – but we're here to help you find the best laptop for you.
 Believe us when we say that there is a perfect laptop out there for you.
 With this guide, you'll find not only that, but which is the absolute best.

 Break down the types of laptops for me